 - Table of Contents :: Blogs are unlike print material because they are growing constantly, but this is a list of all my content (by date).

 My goal is to tell you about legitimate, practical, non-gimmicky ways to help you save money in your everyday life.
 I am passionate about living simply and frugally and I strive to help my readers do the same.

 What You’ll Find at MoneySavingMom.com

 - Deals, Steals & Coupons :: I publish several posts each day highlighting deals, coupons and freebies I can confidently recommend to my readers.
 I do my very best to post only legitimate offers that provide a real benefit for you.
 If you’d like to receive these updates for free in your inbox, you can subscribe here.
-If you would like to receive text alerts for the *HOT* deals, text “follow msmdeals” (no quotes) to 40404 and you’ll be notified immediately.
+If you would like to receive instant text alerts for the hottest deals each day, you can sign up for hot deal text alerts here.

 - Money-Saving Tips & Frugal Ideas :: In addition to deals, I generally post 3 or 4 articles each week that explain money-saving techniques and ideas in depth.
 You can find currently popular articles listed in the sidebar in the “Best of…” section.

 - Coupon Database :: If you’re looking for a deal on a particular item or wondering if there is a coupon available, look no further.
 Check out the MoneySavingMom.com Coupon Database!
 Simply enter your search term, such as the product name, and search.
 You’ll instantly see whether or not there are available coupons for that product and where you can find them.